misiVoroslakos/misiVoroslakos.github.io/content/_index.md

   - block: collection
     id: talks
     content:
-      title: Recent Talks
+      title: Talks
-      #subtitle: This is a home for invited talks and workshops, each linked with accompanying materials.
+      subtitle: This is a home for invited talks and workshops, each linked with accompanying materials.
       filters:
         folders:
           - event